monetha/payment-layer/README.md

 ### Abstract

-Decentralized transaction layer which is based on enforceable contracts without third party between buyer and seller (or service provider).
-This layer can be used with or without our Reputation layer.
+The Payments layer of Monetha's Reputation Framework is a decentralized transaction layer based on enforceable contracts between the buyer and the seller (or service provider) with no involvement of a third party.
+It can be used alongside Monetha's Reputation layer or separately from it.

-Merchants or Service providers are ​able​ ​to​ ​accept​ ​Ethereum​ ​based​ ​cryptocurrencies​.
+Merchants (for our purposes the term includes the providers of both goods and services) are ​able​ ​to​ ​accept​ ​Ethereum​ ​based​ ​cryptocurrencies​.

-#### Key principles
+#### Key Principles

 * Make​ ​the​ ​payment​ ​process​ ​simple​ ​and​ ​efficient;
-* Make​ ​accepting​ ​payments​ ​for​ Merchants or Service Providers ​cheaper​, ​faster and more transparent;
+* Make​ ​accepting​ ​payments​ ​for​ merchants ​faster and more transparent;
 * Bring​ ​the​​ ​Ethereum-based​ ​​token​ ​economy​​ ​to​ ​the​ ​​mainstream.

-### Payments layer design
+### Payments Layer Design

-Payment layer design resembles an escrow that you would normally encounter in vending machines.
-Where the customer's money is held in an "escrow area" pending successful completion of the transaction of the items between customer and merchant.
-If a problem occurs and merchant can no longer process with a transaction a customer can withdraw his funds.
-If no problem occurs, the funds are being released to a merchant
+The design of the Payments layer resembles the escrow mechanism you would normally encounter in vending machines.
+There the customer's money is held in an "escrow area" until the transaction between the customer and the merchant, which results in an item exchange, is successfully completed.
+If a problem occurs and the merchant can no longer process the transaction, the customer can withdraw his or her funds.
+If no problem occurs, the funds are released to the merchant.

 Our development is driven by the following principles: